JaredTMurray/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/JaredTMurray/MechaCar_Statistical_Analysis/blob/main/Part1.png)

 ## Summary Statistics on Suspension
 The design specifications for the MechaCar suspension coils  dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Lot 3 variance was almost double the design specifications for the suspension coils (170 plus)  which cause the Standard divaiation to be much high than  Lot 1 and Lot 2.
 Note that Lot 1 and Lot 2 has meant all design specifications.
 See File [MechaCarChallenge.R](https://github.com/JaredTMurray/MechaCar_Statistical_Analysis/blob/main/MechaCarChallenge.R) Line 12 - 37.
-See images below of the Rstudio Environment output
+See images below of the Rstudio Environment output.

 ![](https://github.com/JaredTMurray/MechaCar_Statistical_Analysis/blob/main/Part2.png)